MillenniumMachines/millenniummachines.github.io/docs/milo/faq.md

 Medium-strength threadlockers will usually have a break-loose torque of between 10 and 25 Nm, which is achievable with an allen key in most situations.

-Do not use permanent or semi-permanent thread-lock, or red colour thread-lock unless it is specifically marked as medium strength.
+Do not use permanent or semi-permanent threadlockers, or red colour threadlockers unless it is specifically marked as medium strength.

 When using thread-lock, you must remember that the chemicals in many thread-locking compounds are not plastic-safe, and can cause stress-cracking of 3D printed thermoplastics on contact.
 You should use thread-lock conservatively, to minimise the chances of pushing extra thread-lock out of the thread and onto any 3D printed parts.